anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter02.md

 The implementation **must** use open source software.

-The implementation **may** use software version same or different from the main brance of upstream software
+The implementation **may** use software version same or different from the main branch of upstream software

 The implementation **must** use open source API as identified in the RA